Sevilla 3 v 5 Real Betis (06.01.2018)

 It might be just me, but I love this sort of thing!
 From a players perspective it’s hard to imagine that you couldn’t be up for a game like this, especially when you are welcomed to your stadium in such a fashion by your own supporters.
 Surely you would realise how much this means to the supporters and you’d be determined not to deliver a below par performance for the derby!

 An hour before kick off we were stood outside a bar on ‘Avenue Eduardo Dato’ (which runs parallel to the stadium) enjoying Spanish style vodkas which were really triple vodkas in disguise!
-We got chatting to a guy we ended up naming ‘Spanish Larry’.
+We got chatting to a guy that introduced himself as ‘Spanish Larry’!
 He was a top fella, and he explained to us that any minute now the Real Betis corteo would pass by right in front of us.
 For those of you not familiar with the term ‘corteo’, it’s effectively a mass marching of away supporters to the stadium often accompanied with a police escort.
 On this occasion, about 1,000 of the Betico’s finest were paraded down the high street in front of thousands of baying Sevilla fans.
 No barriers between the pavement and the road where the corteo passed by, no line of riot police separating both sets of fans, just a seemingly respectful barrage of verbal abuse and hand gestures towards each other’s hated rivals!

 As we were stood there we couldn’t imagine this corteo thing catching on back in the UK.
 Firstly, relaxed Spanish rules on match day allow you to stand outside a boozer drinking from real glasses.
 Secondly, with no barriers between the two sets of supporters the Betis fans were effectively sitting ducks.
 Any number of objects could have been launched at them, let alone the glasses that were readily available outside the drinking establishments they were walking past!
 Can you imagine this happening before the North London derby or say Rangers v Celtic?
 It would be absolute chaos, or perhaps another more fitting adjective – absolute riots!
 Impressively the corteo passed by without any major incidents, just a tirade of obscene gestures, swearing and general foaming at the mouth!